Planting Instructions

 STEP 1

-First, dig a hole twice as wide and twice as deep as needed.
+First, dig a hole as deep as the container and twice as wide as needed.
 Use your shovel to roughen the bottom and sides of the hole so that the roots can easily penetrate the soil.
 Avoid smooth surfaces that can prevent root growth.

 STEP 2

-Next, remove the tree from the container and untangle any long roots that are wrapped around the root ball.
+Next, remove the tree from the container and untangle any long roots wrapped around the root ball.
 Trim and position them outwards.

 STEP 3